 content-typethat is compressed, as this may lead to unexpected behavior.

-Object Versioning can be enabled on a bucket in order to retain older versions of objects when they are deleted or overwritten.
 Object Versioning increases storage costs, but this can be partially mitigated by configuring Object Lifecycle Management to delete older object versions.
+For one possible setup, see the lifecycle configuration example for deleting objects.

 If you want to bulk delete a hundred thousand or more objects, avoid using gsutil, as the process takes a long time to complete.
 Instead, use one of the following options: